tkellehe/tio-lang/README.md

 ---
 ### `Session.load(?force)`

  > Loads the languages from the TIO servers and populates the `tio.utils` data.
-The callback `onload` can be used to be indicated
+The callback `onload` can be used to be notified
- > when the data is brought.
-If `force` is set to true, it will ensure another fetch is called to the TIO servers.
+ > when the data is brought in.
+If `force` is set to true, it will call the callback if the data is there else it will behave normally.
+ > Rather that the `force` ensure another fetch is called to the TIO servers, this was done because that can become quite expensive.
+ > Therein, [`fetch`](#sessionfetch) was added to ensure another fetch to the TIO servers.

+---
+### `Session.fetch()`

+ > Forces a fetch to the TIO servers and populates the `tio.utils` data.
+The callback `onload` can be used to be notified
+ > when the data is brought in.

 ---
 ### `Session.message(title, message)`